OWU Cares about the well-being of our community!

 The University’s main concern is the safety and well-being of all members of our community.
 Asking for help for yourself or a friend does not mean someone is in trouble.
-We can’t share the details of our response with you, but we will contact you to ensure we understand the situation or issue.
+We might not be able to share the details of our response with you, but we will contact you to ensure we understand the situation or issue of concern.

-Asking for help does not mean that action will immediately be taken, unless we are concerned for safety of others.
+Asking for help does not mean that action will immediately be taken, unless we are concerned for the safety of a person or others.
 We understand that everyone processes their experiences differently and may need to learn about their options before they take action.

 Is this an emergency?